Knocking down a wall transforms the space

 A peninsula replaced the wall, providing more storage and a space for entertaining.
 On the living room side, it hosts plenty of shelves and bookcases, perfect for Anne’s art supplies and book collection.
 There’s even a hidden outlet for a printer inside one of the cabinets and LED lighting underneath the unit too.
 “The amount of storage that my contractor was able to include in the design–including shelving on the side for my cookbooks and a small wine rack—is truly miraculous,” Anne exclaimed.

 A bold, blue ceramic backsplash pops against the white custom cabinets and complements the new black floor tiles.
 Instead of opting for the popular choice of white marble, Anne decided on a black marble countertop for most of the cook space.
 A hand-crafted maple wood countertop on the peninsula brings warmth, while brushed brass hardware and glass upper cabinet doors help set her desired tone of sophistication.

-It feels as if I have moved into a brand new, luxury apartment!
-The abundance of light and the new functionality of this kitchen design (including the first dishwasher that I have owned in my adult life) have made me a very happy chef, and I am looking forward to making many hearty meals this winter from my favorite new cookbook, My Paris Kitchen by David Lebovitz.
+“It feels as if I have moved into a brand new, luxury apartment!
+The abundance of light and the new functionality of this kitchen design have made me a very happy chef, and I am looking forward to making many hearty meals this winter from my favorite cookbook, My Paris Kitchen by David Lebovitz,” she continued.

-Sweeten handpicks contractors to match each project’s location, budget, scope, and style.
-Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your project on Sweeten.
+Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
+Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.